 - Appliances Online: Transaction Data – at MSOA for England and Wales and Intermediate Zone for Scotland, total transaction frequencies by product and total transactions by time band for the period Jan 2013 – Feb 2016

-- Bicycle sharing data for London, Dublin, Brisbane, Brussels, San Francisco
+- Bicycle sharing data for London, Dublin, Brisbane, Brussels, San Francisco and other cities

 - British Population Survey – face to face market research surveys from 2008-2015 at LSOA